chriscarrollsmith/network-chat-room/program_flow.md

 Finally, we extract the key (first 32 bytes of `data`), IV (next 16 bytes), and encrypted data (remaining bytes) and assign them to `key`, `iv`, and `encrypted_data`, respectively.
 We then call `decrypt` with `encrypted_data`, `key`, and `iv`, deserialize the decrypted JSON string using `json.loads`, and return the decrypted data as a dictionary.

-> ### `utils.encryption.decrypt` function
+> #### `utils.encryption.decrypt` function
 >
 > The `decrypt` function takes `data`, `key`, and `iv` (all `bytes`) as arguments.
-It base64 decodes the encrypted data using `base64.b64decode`, initializes an empty byte array, and then loops through the bytes in `encrypted_data`, using the caret XOR operator to double-decrypt the data using the key and IV.
-Instead of linearly repeating the key and IV, we use the floor division operator to repeat each byte of the key and IV as many times as necessary to match the length of the encrypted data.
+It base64 decodes the encrypted data using `base64.b64decode`, initializes an empty byte array, and then loops through the bytes in `encrypted_data`, using the caret XOR operator to double-decrypt the data using the key and IV (which are repeated as many times as necessary with the help of the mod operator).
 We then return the decrypted data.

 ## Client login window initialization